-In the clinical setting the final grade will be assigned as "Satisfactory" or "Unsatisfactory".
-If the student earns an "Unsatisfactory" in the overall clinical evaluation, the grade obtained in the course will not be greater than a "D" regardless of the theory grade.
+In the clinical setting the final grade will be assigned as "Met" or "Unmet".
+If the student makes an "Unmet" in the overall clinical evaluation, the grade obtained in the course will be a "D" regardless of the theory grade, unless the theory grade is already an "F".
 (Refer to clinical performance Grading Guidelines in course syllabus).
 Specific requirements for defining "Met" and "Unmet" are included on the Clinical Evaluation tool.
 If a student does not show an attempt at all clinical paperwork, a zero will be given on that assignment.
 The bare minimum is not professional and will not be accepted.